 Langtang Valley Trek

-Stunning views of glaciers and mountains, amazingly photogenic sunsets, sacred lakes, Buddhist monasteries, Tibetan culture, and the possibility of seeing rare wildlife – Langtang is a culturally rich and beautifully diverse national park.
+It’s easy to linger on the Langtang Valley Trek while among some stunning views of glaciers and mountains, amazingly photogenic sunsets, sacred lakes, Buddhist monasteries, Tibetan culture, and the possibility of seeing rare wildlife – in short, the Langtang Valley is a culturally rich and beautifully diverse National Park!

-- Duration & distance: About 9 days total; days not more than 20km per day
+- Duration & distance: About 9 days total

 - Gradient: Short steep sections

 - Quality of path: Formed & rough tracks, some obstacles

 - Quality of markings: Signs at beginning, end and major intersections

 - Walking times: Less than 6 hours a day

 - Best season: Sep through to May

 - Recommended map: NP105 GHT Series Langtang & Helambu, Himalayan Map House, 2017